 IAPESGW also aims to represent and promote the interests of girls and women at all levels and in all areas of physical education, dance and sport.

-Now in existence for over 60 years the Association brings together like-minded people to further develop the aspirations of its founders, in order to deliver its aims and shared values.
+Celebrating its existence for 70 years in 2019, the Association brings together like-minded people to further develop the aspirations of its founders, in order to deliver its aims and shared values.

 IAPESGW’s Board and members have led the way in cooperating